 Prior to the completion of the probationary contract a decision will be made as to whether or not you will be retained pursuant to Section 5A(2) Civil Service Regulation Acts 1956-2005.
 This decision will be based on your performance assessed against the criteria set out in (i) to (iii) above.
-The detail of the probationary process will be explained to you by your Manager and you will be given a copy of the Department of Public Expenditure NDP Delivery and Reform's guidelines on probation.
+The detail of the probationary process will be explained to you by the Authority's HR department and